MHindermann/mas/text/text.md

 # Conclusion and outlook

 The main take home from this project is that the out of the box Annif API is suitable to index an institutional repository such as Edoc.

-!! improve data collection of keywords

-!!
-Answer some questions asked in the proposal.
-Briefly summarize results.
-Recommend using Out of the box annif for production. sketch implementation strategy.
+This is based on the performance of the Annif API in indexing the Edoc sample data set measured against the derivative gold standard constructed from cleaned and reconciled Edoc author keywords.
+With the prototype in place, the next step now concerns the implementation of a production system.
+The function `Data.enrich_with_annif` can of course be called to index all Edoc data available at `/raw/`.
+It would also be relatively straightforward to implement indexing with Annif for items newly added to Edoc respectively the University of Basel's research database.
+An alternative and perhaps more sustainable approach would be to improve the data quality by amending the process and requirements for data entry.
+Generally speaking, authors should be required to choose index terms from a controlled vocabulary or from a set of controlled vocabularies, and the entered data should be automatically validated.
+One way to implement this would be via the Skosmos recommendations feature of the BARTOC Skomos instance [see @Waeber.2019].

-Apart from implementing a production system as discussed above, natural next steps to build on this project include:
+Apart from implementing a production system as discussed above, natural next steps to improve upon this project include:

 1. In response to the result that increasing the text basis to titles and abstracts does not increase performance discussed in [section "Assessment"](#assessment), add full text support and evaluate the performance by increasing the text basis even further.
 To do this, `Data.enrich_with_annif` must be amended to fetch and parse the full text PDFs.
 For an item in the sample data set, the link to the full text is constructed from the data fields `offical url` and `documents - main`.
 Initial tests using the Tika Python library for parsing were promising.